 From checking and savings account data to mortgages, auto loans, HELOCs, credit cards, and insurance… and email correspondence, branch visits, social media comments, call center disputes… member survey data, geographical location, demographics, credit scores…

 At some point, it’s best to understand who your members are, what they want, and what they’re eligible for.
-You’ll learn who’s at risk of attriting, who wants a better credit card, and who’s eligible for a mortgage refinance.
+You’ll learn who’s at risk of leaving, who wants a better credit card, and who’s eligible for a mortgage refinance.

 Operations, marketing, HR, lending, and other departments can all use this information to create a better, more engaging, more relevant, and more rewarding member experience.